If you plan on making 2022 Super Bowl bets, you’re not alone, according to the American Gaming Association.

 Just open a DraftKings account and place a $5 bet on the Super Bowl moneyline.

-Once the Super Bowl bet is settled, DraftKings will give you seven $40 free bets.
+Once the Super Bowl bet is settled, DraftKings will give you seven $40 bonus bets.
 You’ll then have seven days to place the wagers on other sports like college basketball, the NBA, NHL, Winter Olympics or MMA events.

 For this offer: